Computer Chronicles

-Computer Chronicles (also titled as The Computer Chronicles from 1984 to 1989) is an American half-hour television series that was broadcast on PBS public television from 1984 to 2002.
-It documented and explored the personal computer as it grew from its infancy in the early 80s to its rise in the global market at the turn of the 21st century.
-Series creator Stewart Cheifet served as main host thoughout the show's existence.
+Computer Chronicles (or The Computer Chronicles from 1984 to 1989) is an American half-hour television series that was broadcast on PBS public television from 1984 to 2002.
+It documented and explored the personal computer as it grew from its infancy in the early 1980s to its rise in the global market at the turn of the 21st century.
+Series creator Stewart Cheifet served as main host throughout the show's existence.

 Episodes of Computer Chronicles reviewed a variety of home and business computers, including hardware accessories, software and other consumer computing devices and gadgetry.
 Each episode ended with a news-like segment reporting on new developments and announcements in the computer industry.
 A wide range of computing topics were showcased and demonstrated, ranging from home use, business, education, gaming, digital music creation and editing, to networking and online telecommunication.